pyohio/pyohio-static-website/2023/src/pages/code-of-conduct.md

 layout: '~/layouts/MarkdownLayout.astro'
 ---

-Everyone interacting at PyOhio events and online spaces is expected to follow the [PSF Code of Conduct](https://www.python.org/psf/conduct/).
+Everyone interacting at PyOhio events and in online spaces is expected to follow the [PSF Code of Conduct](https://www.python.org/psf/conduct/).

 ## Reporting

 All incidents should be reported by emailing conduct@pyohio.org.
-This email is analias with the following responders:
+This email alias contacts the following responders:

 - Dave Forgac
 - Mike Pirnat